univention/univention-corporate-server/doc/developer-reference/ucr/examples.rst

 This example provides templates for :file:`/etc/hosts.allow` and :file:`/etc/hosts.deny`, which is used to control access to system services.
-See hosts_access5 for more details.
+See :manpage:`hosts_access.5` for more details.

 Source code: :uv:src:`doc/developer-reference/ucr/hosts/`

 :file:`conffiles/etc/hosts.allow.d/00header`; :file:`conffiles/etc/hosts.deny.d/00header`
    The first file fragment of the file.
-It starts with ``@%@UCRWARNING=# @%@``, which is replaced by the warning text and a list of all subfiles.
+It starts with ``@%@UCRWARNING=# @%@``, which is replaced by the warning text and a list of all sub-files.

    .. code-block::